riak/riak.github.io/versioned_docs/version-2.0.9/learn/concepts/clusters.md

 which the value's key belongs, then sends the write request to that vnode as well as to the vnodes responsible for the next N-1 partitions in the ring (where N is a [configurable parameter][usage replication] that describes how many copies of the value to store).
-The write request may also specify that at least W (=&lt; N) of those vnodes reply with success, and that DW (=&lt; W) reply with success only after durably storing the value.
+The write request may also specify that at least W (=< N) of those vnodes reply with success, and that DW (=< W) reply with success only after durably storing the value.

 A read, or GET, request operates similarly, sending requests to the vnode  that "claims" the partition in which the key resides, as well as to the next N-1 partitions.
-The request also specifies R (=&lt; N), the number of vnodes that must reply before a response is returned.
+The request also specifies R (=< N), the number of vnodes that must reply before a response is returned.

 Here is an illustration of this process: